TungNguyen12/QR_Code_Generator_Backend/DOCUMENTATION.md

 Once logged in, you can generate QR codes:

-1. Navigate to the "Generate QR Code" page.
+1. Navigate to the dashboard page.
 2. Fill in the required fields:
     -   **URL:** The URL that the QR code should point to.
     -   **Title:** (Optional) A title for your QR code.